GhostTown-web/FastAPI-PoC/README.md

-To install all the required modules
+#To install all the required modules

 pip install -r requirements.txt

-To run the code:
+#To run the code

 python main.py